BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 C++
 ---
 It is also possible to compile C++ programs for FemtoRV.
-It works on the ULX3S.
-It can also probably work from SPI Flash with a different linker script, but then we will need the adapter program/runtime that properly handles `.data` and `.sdata` segments (see above).
-We will also need an implementation of `sbrk()`.
+Some examples are included in the `FIRMWARE/CPP_EXAMPLES` subdirectory.
+The simplest one (`cpp_test`) works on the IceStick.
+However, the tiny raytracer does
+not: the C++ runtime eats up too much of the available 6kB BRAM, and does not leave sufficient stack space for the program (but it works on the ULX3S that has 256kB of BRAM).
+Note that the C version in `EXAMPLES/tinyraytracer.c` works on the IceStick (and fits in 6 KB).

+Dynamic allocation works, and uses under the hood an implementation of `sbrk()`.
 There is an example in Claire Wolf's `picorv32`, [here](https://github.com/cliffordwolf/picorv32/blob/master/scripts/cxxdemo/syscalls.c).
 It is quite simple, the only tricky thing is how to initialize the brk